Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Give Them Time to Adjust

 When it comes to new experiences inside your home, your cat is sensitive to the changes.
-Give them lots of their favorite scratches, toys, and treats during this trying time.
+Give them lots of their favorite scratches, toys, and treats during this adjustment time.
 You might want to gently expose them to the new thing and, as we’ve mentioned, give them a space to hide out in.
 This could look like a cat tower, a catio, or a cat cave or tunnel.

 cat sitting by the door_Lauren Hudgins, Pixabay